JoergBusch/Mark/README.md

 ## Help

-Instructions and help for the R4J and Discord4J library can be found in the respective repositories
+Instructions and help for the R4J and Discord4J library can be found in their respective repositories

 ## Authors